manalAhmad-1/serverless-voting-system/README.md

 -Optional comments during voting
 -Real-time results display
--Email notification sent automatically when a new poll is created (SNS Bonus Feature) -Simple frontend built using HTML and JavaScript
+-Email notification sent automatically when a new poll is created (SNS Bonus Feature) -Simple frontend built using HTML and python

 AWS Services Used: